What Are the Different Types of Car Insurance Coverage?

 What Factors Affect Your Car Insurance Rates?

-Car insurance companies use a ton of data to determine your risk of accidents and likelihood of claims.
+Car insurance companies use a ton of data to determine your risk of accidents and the likelihood of claims.

 These are often the factors considered as part of their underwriting process: